Hasanmudzakir4/Hasanmudzakir4/README.md

 Want to know more about me?
 [View my Resume.]📝(https://drive.google.com/file/d/1QemsB6k0gmjeqZmAkdTG8TuxWWUzbLJS/view?usp=sharing)

-### 🧰 Here is what I'm working on!
+### 👨‍💻 Here is what I'm working on!

 - 🔭 I'm currently in college
 - 🌱 I’m currently acquiring skills in Javascript and Express.
-- 🏕️ In my free time I love the [outdoors], being active, as well as connecting with friends and family.
+- 🏕️ In my free time I love the outdoors, being active, as well as connecting with friends and family.
-- ☕️ Always up for coffee if you're around!
 - 📫 How to reach me: [hasanmudzakir0204@gmail.com](mailto:hasanmudzakir0204@gmail.com)
 - ⚡ Fun fact: I love watching movies.
+- ☕️ Always up for coffee if you're around!

 <a href="https://github.com/404"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>